nextcloud/documentation/developer_manual/app/index.rst

 App Development using ownCloud App API
 --------------------------------------
 You can choose between the traditional and MVC style (App Framework) approach.
+For a comparison see :ref:`appframework-compare`.
 This approach uses the basic ownCloud libraries and provides no classes to use for MVC development and testing.

 * :doc:`app/tutorial`